 Hydrogen gas holds exciting potential as a low carbon energy source.
-Our long-term vision is to make hydrogen part of our renewable and low carbon gas1 supply to assist us in reaching our goal of reducing our customers’ emissions by 30 per cent by 2030, compared to 2007 levels.
+Our long-term vision is to make hydrogen part of our renewable and low carbon gas1 supply.
+It’s another way we’re transforming BC’s energy future and supporting the CleanBC Roadmap to 2030.

 What is hydrogen gas and how is it made?